 B. Toxicological Endpoints

--For hazards that have a threshold below which there is no appreciable risk, the dose at which no adverse effects are observed (the NOAEL) from the toxicology study identified as appropriate for use in risk assessment is used to estimate the toxicological level of concern (LOC).
+The dose at which no adverse effects are observed (the NOAEL) from the toxicology study identified as appropriate for use in risk assessment is used to estimate the toxicological level of concern (LOC).
 However, the lowest dose at which adverse effects of concern are identified (the LOAEL) is sometimes used for risk assessment if no NOAEL was achieved in the toxicology study selected.
 An uncertainty factor (UF) is applied to reflect uncertainties inherent in the extrapolation from laboratory animal data to humans and in the variations in sensitivity among members of the human population as well as other unknowns.
 An UF of 100 is routinely used, 10X to account for interspecies differences and 10X for intra species differences.

 C. Exposure Assessment

--2.
-Dietary exposure from drinking water.
+2. Dietary exposure from drinking water.
 The Agency lacks sufficient monitoring exposure data to complete a comprehensive dietary exposure analysis and risk assessment for quinoxyfen in drinking water.
 Because the Agency does not have comprehensive monitoring data, drinking water concentration estimates are made by reliance on simulation or modeling taking into account data on the physical characteristics of quinoxyfen.
-Further information regarding EPA drinking water models used in pesticide exposure assessment can be found at http://www.epa.gov/oppefed1/models/water.

 EPA does not have, at this time, available data to determine whether quinoxyfen has a common mechanism of toxicity with other substances.
 Unlike other pesticides for which EPA has followed a cumulative risk approach based on a common mechanism of toxicity, EPA has not made a common mechanism of toxicity finding as to quinoxyfen and any other substances and quinoxyfen does not appear to produce a toxic metabolite produced by other substances.
 For the purposes of this tolerance action, therefore, EPA has not assumed that quinoxyfen has a common mechanism of toxicity with other substances.
-For information regarding EPA's efforts to determine which chemicals have a common mechanism of toxicity and to evaluate the cumulative effects of such chemicals, see the policy statements released by EPA's Office of Pesticide Programs concerning common mechanism determinations and procedures for cumulating effects from substances found to have a common mechanism on EPA's website at http://www.epa.gov/pesticides/cumulative.
+For information regarding EPA's efforts to determine which chemicals have a common mechanism of toxicity and to evaluate the cumulative effects of such chemicals, see the policy statements released by EPA's Office of Pesticide Programs concerning common mechanism determinations and procedures for cumulating effects from substances found to have a common mechanism on EPA's website at http://www.epa.gov/pesticides/cumulative/.

 D. Safety Factor for Infants and Children

--1.
-In general.
-Section 408 of FFDCA provides that EPA shall apply an additional tenfold margin of safety for infants and children in the case of threshold effects to account for prenatal Start Printed Page 50353and postnatal toxicity and the completeness of the data base on toxicity and exposure unless EPA determines based on reliable data that a different margin of safety will be safe for infants and children.
+1. In general.
+Section 408 of the FFDCA provides that EPA shall apply an additional tenfold margin of safety for infants and children in the case of threshold effects to account for prenatal and postnatal toxicity and the completeness of the data base on toxicity and exposure unless EPA determines that a different margin of safety will be safe for infants and children.
 Margins of safety are incorporated into EPA risk assessments either directly through use of a MOE analysis or through using uncertainty (safety) factors in calculating a dose level that poses no appreciable risk to humans.
-In applying this provision, EPA either retains the default value of 10X when reliable data do not support the choice of a different factor, or, if reliable data are available, EPA uses a different additional safety factor value based on the use of traditional uncertainty factors and/or special FQPA safety factors, as appropriate.

--3.
-Conclusion.
-There is a complete toxicity data base for quinoxyfen and exposure data are complete or are estimated based on data that reasonably account for potential exposures.
+3. Conclusion.
+There is a complete toxicity data base for quinoxyfen and exposure data are complete or are estimated based on data that reasonably accounts for potential exposures.
 There are no residual uncertainties for prenatal/postnatal toxicity.
 No additional safety factor is needed for data base uncertainties.
-No clinical sign of neurotoxicity or neuropathology was seen in the data base, including acute and subchronic neurotoxicity studies.
+No clinical sign of neurotoxicity or neuropathology was seen in the data base.
 A developmental neurotoxicity study is not required.
 Therefore, EPA determined that the 10X SF to protect infants and children should be reduced to 1X.

 E. Aggregate Risks and Determination of Safety

--2.
-Chronic risk.
-Using the exposure assumptions described in this unit for chronic exposure, EPA has concluded that exposure to quinoxyfen from (food + water) will utilize 1.3% of the cPAD for the U.S. population, <1% of the cPAD for infants <1 year old), and 2.0% of the cPAD for children (1 to 2 years old) the subpopulation at greatest exposure.
+2. Chronic risk.
+Using the exposure assumptions described in this unit for chronic exposure, EPA has concluded that exposure to quinoxyfen from food will utilize less than 1% of the cPAD for the U.S. population, 1% of the cPAD for all infants (< 1 year old) and 1% of the cPAD for children (1-2 years old), the children subpopulation at greatest exposure.
 There are no residential uses for quinoxyfen that result in chronic residential exposure to quinoxyfen.
 In addition, there is potential for chronic dietary exposure to quinoxyfen in drinking water.
 After calculating DWLOCs and comparing them to the EECs for surface water and ground water, EPA does not expect the aggregate exposure to exceed 100% of the cPAD, as shown in Table 3 of this unit:

 IV.
 Other Considerations